TechArcanist/5-Tier-Secure-Lock-System/README.md

 - **Fingerprint Authentication:** The third layer, requiring biometric verification using a fingerprint sensor.
 - **OTP Layer:** The fourth layer sends an OTP to a registered mobile number for enhanced security.
 - **Google Authenticator OTP:** The final layer that uses time-based OTP from Google Authenticator for maximum protection.
+- **Admin Mode:** A special mode allowing the admin to bypass all layers using a direct passcode and fingerprint entry.
+- **Layered Mode:** For non-admin users, the system follows the full security sequence (Passcode -> RFID -> Fingerprint -> OTP -> Google Authenticator OTP).
+- **Admin Fingerprint Management:** In admin mode, the admin can add new fingerprints to the system for future access.

 ---